korrawe/halo/README.md

 python train.py
 ```
 Each data point consists of 3D keypoints, transformation matrices, and a hand surface.
 To speed up the training, all transformation matrices are precomputed, either by out Canonicalization Layer or from the MANO.
-We use the surface point sampling and occupancy computation method from the [Occupancy Networks Code](https://github.com/autonomousvision/occupancy_networks)
+We use the surface point sampling and occupancy computation method from the [Occupancy Networks](https://github.com/autonomousvision/occupancy_networks)

 ## HALO-VAE